UDST/urbansim/docs/README.md

 ### Uploading changes

 Clone a second copy of the repository and check out the `gh-pages` branch.
-Copy over the updated HTML files, commit them, and push the changes to Github.
+Copy over the updated HTML files, commit them, and push the changes to GitHub.